petecartwright/spotify-to-pr/README.md

 Then click "Write to PR" to grab the song or podcast you're listening to and write it to your PR comment.

 If there's already a song in there, it will replace it for you.

+[^1]: for a bunch of reasons!
+The main two are

+1. I don't really want to host a backend for this
+2. Even more importantly, as of May 2025, Spotify only approves non-developer API access for registered businesses with >250K MAU.
+I am not that. 🪦